kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 ![heap_file](https://user-images.githubusercontent.com/73024925/210481111-c1da0911-d780-4514-a8c9-ba6b51876f6a.png)

-It is easy to find pages if DBMS stores a database only in a single file.
-However, if a database is stored in multiple files, the DBMS needs meta-data to track what pages exist in multiple files and which ones have free space.

 The DBMS can locate a page on disk given a **page_id** by using a linked list of pages or a page directory.

 1. **Linked List**: The header page points to a list of free pages and data pages.
-However, if the DBMS is looking for a specific page, it has to do a sequential scan of the data page list until it finds the page.
+However, if the DBMS wants to find a specific page, it has to do a sequential scan of the data page list.
-2. **Page Directory**: DBMS maintains special pages that track the locations of data pages in the database files.
-DBMS must ensure that the directory pages are in sync with the data pages.
-The directory also records meta-data about available space (e.g., the amount of free space on each page, a list of free/empty pages).
+2. **Page Directory**: The DBMS maintains special pages that track the locations of data pages and record meta-data about available page (e.g., the amount of free space on each page, a list of free/empty pages).

 ## Page Layout

-Every page contains a **header** that records meta-data about the page's contents:

-- Page size
-- Checksum
-- DBMS version
-- Transaction visibility
-- Compression information

-We must decide how to organize the data inside the page for any page storage architecture.
+The page layout is the way data is organized inside a page in a database.
+Every page has a **header** that contains metadata such as page size, checksum, DBMS version, transaction visibility, and compression information.

 A strawman approach to laying out data is to keep track of how many tuples the DBMS has stored on a page and then append a new tuple to the end every time.
 However, problems (e.g., fragmentation) arise when we delete tuples or when tuples have variable-length attributes.

-There are two main approaches to laying out data on pages:
+There are two main approaches for laying out data on pages:

-1. **Slotted Pages**: Page maps slots to offsets
+1. **Slotted Pages** Page maps slots to offsets
-    - The most common approach used in DBMSs today.
+    - The most common approach used in DBMS today.
-    - Header keeps track of the number of used slots, the offset of the starting location of the last used slot, and a slot array, which keeps track of the location of each tuple's starting position offset.
+    - A header keeps track of the number of used slots, the offset of the starting location of the last used slot, and a slot array, which keeps track of the location of each tuple's starting position offset.
-    - When we add a tuple, the slot array will grow from the beginning to the end, and the data of the tuples will grow from the end to the beginning.
+    - The slot array grows from the beginning to the end and the data of the tuples grow from the end to the beginning.
 The page becomes full when the slot array and the tuple data meet.

     ![slotted_page](https://user-images.githubusercontent.com/73024925/210482793-702298ea-dcd9-40f4-ad25-e25b24e8f8f9.png)